c3mb0/c3mb0.github.io/_posts/2016-01-04-adventures-with-go-and-couchbase-part-1.md

 summary:    Join me while I build a completely useless and highly educational piece of service.
 categories: golang couchbase
 ---
-It's no secret I love Team Fortress 2 (4k hours and proud, baby).
-However, I've recently decided to spend my precious free time in a more productive manner, so I just hack the Source Engine instead.
+It's no secret that I love Team Fortress 2 (4k hours and proud, baby).
+However, I've recently decided to spend my precious free time in a more productive manner, so I've been hacking the Source Engine instead.
 Between C++, DLL injections, virtual function tables and signature scanning, my love for lower level programming has rekindled, so I've decided to pick up a project in Go.

 ## Why Go?